Find Affordable College Courses

 About 79% of the students majoring in communication and journalism at the school are women while 21% are male.

 You’ll be in good company if you decide to attend Southern New Hampshire University.
 It ranked #2 on our 2023 Most Popular Communication & Journalism Master’s Degree Schools in the New England Region list.
-Located in the suburb of Manchester, SNHU is a private not-for-profit college with a very large student population.
+Located in the midsize suburb of Manchester, SNHU is a private not-for-profit school with a very large student population.

 About 84% of the students majoring in communication and journalism at the school are women while 16% are male.

 You’ll be in good company if you decide to attend Northeastern University Professional Advancement Network.
 It ranked #3 on our 2023 Most Popular Communication & Journalism Master’s Degree Schools in the New England Region list.
-Located in the large city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a large student population.
+Located in the city of Boston, Northeastern University Professional Advancement Network is a private not-for-profit college with a large student population.

 Of the 131 students majoring in communication and journalism at Northeastern University Professional Advancement Network, 32% are male and 68% are female.